Ascent Of The Amazon Logo

 Jungle all the way

-December 22, 2018 by Pete
+December 22, 2018 by Casey

 Apologies for the big gap since my last blog.
 All the goings-on over the last few months are far too numerous to mention in detail, but here`s a quick overview to give you some idea.
 The main task was to complete the final leg of the Brazilian Amazon from the large Ticuna community of Feijoal, … Read more »